RAF Welford: USAAF use

 In October 1943 the airfield was allocated to Ninth Air Force IX Troop Carrier Command (TCC).
 While under USAAF control, Welford was known as USAAF Station AAF-474.

 315th Troop Carrier Group

-The 315th Troop Carrier Group arrived at Welford on 6 November 1943 from RAF Aldermaston flying C-47s and C-53s.
+The 315th Troop Carrier Group arrived at Welford on 6 November 1943 from RAF Aldermaston flying Douglas C-47 Skytrain and Douglas C-53 Skytroopers.
 Its squadrons and fuselage codes were: